Strategic Depth: Beginner

 - Setup Overview -

-- Locate the 1x2 Patch piece, the Neutral token goes before this piece
+Locate the 1x2 Patch piece, the Neutral token resides to the left of this piece (so essentially it is the last piece in the circle)

 - Who Goes First? -